Think-Again-Coder/Social-Media-App/README.md

 ### Summary:

-This is an application designed for scale using MOngoDB and any popular social media usually requires the flexibility for regular user posts.
+This is an application designed for scale using MongoDB and any popular social media usually requires the flexibility for updating regular user posts.

 ---